brainbang/drg2sba/README.md

 The authors of this project have nothing to do with I-Doser, I-Doser is a registered trademark.

-This project does not supports piracy or any illegal action, the use of this product must be strictly to pass .drg files to .sbg for later conversion to .wav or similar portable format.
 It should work on Windows, Mac, & Linux.

 ## Features